Ethan-Rao/CodeAnalysis/README.md

 Then visit: http://127.0.0.1:5000/cms/explorer

+### Minimal manual (Windows)

+- Run `./run_local.ps1` (creates `.venv`, installs deps, starts the server)

 ## Deploy (DigitalOcean App Platform pattern)

 - Gunicorn entrypoint: `gunicorn "app:app"`
 - Ensure the repo root is this `CMS` folder.

+Important: the raw CMS download folders are gitignored by default because they’re large.
+For a hosted deployment you’ll need to make the data available to the app environment (e.g., via a separate download step in the build/start command, object storage, or a database in a future iteration).

 ## Dev scripts